How Is A Video Made

 - Project Overview and Goals

 - Idea and story development

 - Music selection

 - Cast and Crew scheduling

-Pre-Production timeline is usually 1-3 weeks.
+The timeline for Pre-Production is usually 1 to 3 weeks.

 This is the actual shoot date where we capture all the footage required for the video.
-On average, shoot dates are half days (under 5 hours) to one full day (10 hours).

 - Data backup (3 backups, 2 physical – 1 cloud backup)